rlucioni/recipes/recipes/banana-bread.md

 5. Fold in dry ingredients.
 6. Fold in walnuts, apricots, and chocolate.
 7. Grease and flour 9x5 loaf pan.
 Pour in batter.
-8. Bake until a paring knife comes out clean, about 70-75 minutes.
+8. Bake until center registers 200°F, about 70-75 minutes.

 Let cool in pan until just warm before removing to cool completely on a wire rack.